Ramp

 Ramp gave me serious responsibility far earlier than anyone else would, and has always been a place that:

-- under-hires — [perfect-pathologically](https://www.ribbonfarm.com/2009/10/07/the-gervais-principle-or-the-office-according-to-the-office/#:~:text=Idealized%20organizations%20are%20not%20perfect.%20They%20are%20perfectly%20pathological.) — and makes everyone an *owner* of a major function. before AI made it common sense to.
+- under-hires — to a [perfectly pathological](https://www.ribbonfarm.com/2009/10/07/the-gervais-principle-or-the-office-according-to-the-office/#:~:text=Idealized%20organizations%20are%20not%20perfect.%20They%20are%20perfectly%20pathological.) degree — and makes everyone an *owner* of a major function. before AI made it common sense to.

-- values slope over intercept — to a near-absurd degree.
-My skip-level going from intern straight to founding tech-lead of a multi-billion dollar TPV payments product, teammates with previous lives as eg. Minecraft modders, etc.
+- values slope over intercept — to an absurd degree.
+My skip-level going from intern straight to founding tech-lead of a multi-billion dollar TPV payments product.
+Teammates with previous lives as eg. Minecraft modders. ^adb135

 I was given the chance to lead Payments at Ramp, and my first direct report.